Sambridda/Palm-Oil-System-Design/README.md

 ## Status

-Architecture locked, PLC program and HMI complete, and the plant is in installation and commissioning — control panel and tanks fabricated, site calibration and verification in progress against the checklist above.
+Architecture locked, PLC program, HMI, electrical schematic and panel design complete.
+The plant is in its installation phase, roughly **30% complete** — control panel and tanks fabricated, wiring underway, site calibration and verification to follow against the checklist above.

+---

+## What This Project Taught Me

+That simplicity is the harder engineering choice, and usually the right one.
+The best decisions on this project were subtractions: one scoring formula instead of two, one pointer loop instead of three hand-written comparison structures, one number convention instead of a mental scaling correction per register, one tunable fault threshold where ten had been specified.
+A complex design and a long document that nobody reads is not rigour — it is work that hasn't been finished yet.

 *Full technical documentation available on request.*